-A journalist living between Roma, Italy and Sarajevo, Bosnia and Herzegovina.
-Covering European stories for The Guardian, Center for Investigative Reporting (CIN) Sarajevo, Osservatorio Balcani e Caucaso Transeuropa, Media Centar Sarajevo, Kosovo 2.0, Radio Free Europe and Euronews.
+A freelance journalist living between Roma, Italy and Sarajevo, Bosnia and Herzegovina.
+I have worked with The Guardian, Center for Investigative Reporting (CIN) Sarajevo, Radio Free Europe/Radio Liberty and Media Centar Sarajevo.
+I currently contribute to Osservatorio Balcani e Caucaso Transeuropa, Euronews and Atlas Obscura.

 Željko Perić from Bijeljina, an information technology student at Slobomir University, the largest private university in Bosnian and Herzegovina, pays 4,000 KM a year in tuition because of the hands-on experience on modern equipment the school promises students.
 But the junior doesn’t know if the diploma he expects to earn in about a year will help him get a job or even be recognized by BiH authorities.

 With disease on the rise, citizens suffer because of an unorganized health care system.

 Rome’s Maam gallery exhibits artists from all over the world, who often incorporate the site’s previous use as a slaughterhouse into their work, or are inspired by the lives of its residents.

 Albanian communist leader Enver Hoxha commissioned the construction of 173,371 bunkers between 1975 and 1983, they are now being used as restaurants, museums, tattoo studios and wine canteens.